Is Hard Water Bad For You?

 How To Choose a Water Softener for Your Home

-• Always take a look at the filtration system to see how much maintenance it requires.
+- Always take a look at the filtration system to see how much maintenance it requires.

-• Understand whether you are replacing dissolved minerals with sodium or potassium, or a combination of both.
+- Understand whether you are replacing dissolved minerals with sodium or potassium, or a combination of both.
 One is not necessarily better than the other, but you do need to know how they work.

-• Take a look at reviews and ratings of water softening units to see if other people are happy with the product.
+- Take a look at reviews and ratings of water softening units to see if other people are happy with the product.

-If you are looking for the best water softener to protect your health and your plumbing system, take a look at the selection from DROP today.
-With the right water softener system, you can improve your water quality, improve your home, and prevent health problems from developing.
+When you’re on the hunt for a perfect water softener to protect your health and your plumbing system, consider exploring the selection from DROP today.
+With the right water softener system, you can upgrade your water quality, transform your home, and avert potential health conditions.